What is a Title Tag? Complete SEO Guide 2026

 A title tag is the clickable headline that appears in Google search results.
 When someone searches for anything on Google, the blue text they click on is the title tag.
 It tells both search engines and people what the page contains before they even visit it.

-Title tags live in the HTML code of every webpage.
-They don’t appear on the actual page that visitors see.
-Instead, they show up in three important places: search engine results, browser tabs at the top of the screen, and when people share links on social media platforms.
+Title tags are embedded in the HTML code of each webpage and are not visible within the page content itself.
+Instead, they appear in key locations such as search engine results pages, browser tabs at the top of the screen, and when links are shared on social media platforms, making them a crucial element of on page SEO.

 Where Do Title Tags Appear?